IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-ChangeDir.md

 ### Automatic completion

 To go from your current working directory to a target directory, you must specified names of all intermediate directories.
 This can be time-consuming if the target directory is far away from your current directory.
 The key <kbd>Tab</kbd> triggers auto-completion.
 It means you just need to type the first letters of a directory, then <kbd>Tab</kbd>, to get its full name.
-If there is more than one file of directory starting with the same letter, auto-completion will complete the name as far as it can.
+If there is more than one file or directory starting with the same letter, auto-completion will complete the name as far as it can.
 If you type a second time <kbd>Tab</kbd>, auto-completion will show you the available options.

 The <kbd>Tab</kbd> key is perhaps the most used key in Unix!